MisterXY89/urlShortener/README.md

 # Basic Python Flask Url Shorten Service

 This little project was a challenge to be completed in under one hour.
-Hence there maybe a few flaws here and there.
+Hence there may be a few flaws here and there.
 See the Security and Validation Notice.

 ## Service
 For every long URL (and the `time.time()` value) a SHA-256 hash is generated.